Is language evolution grinding to a halt? The scaling of lexical turbulence in English fiction suggests it is not: Introduction

-In this paper, we therefore focus on the 2012 version of the English Fiction data set.
-Fig.~\ref{ficvolume} shows the total number of 1-grams for this data set between 1800 and 2000 (1-grams are contiguous text elements and are more general than words including, for example, punctuation).
+In this paper, we therefore focus only on the 2012 version of the English Fiction data set.
+To provide a sense of scale for this corpus, we show in Fig.~\ref{fig:langevo.ficvolume} the total number of 1-grams for this data set between 1800 and 2000 (1-grams are defined to be contiguous text elements and are more general than words including, for example, punctuation; for ease of expression, we will use word and 1-gram interchangeably).
 An exponential increase in volume is apparent over time with notable exceptions during major conflicts when the total volume decreases.
-For ease of comparison with related work, and to avoid high levels of optical character recognition (OCR) errors due to the presence of the long s---e.g., ``said'' being read as ``faid''~\cite{pechenick2015a}---we omit the first two decades and concern ourselves henceforth with 1-grams between the years 1820 and 2000.
-In releasing the original data set, Michel~et~al.~\cite{michel2011quantitative} noted that English Fiction contained scholarly articles about fictional works (but not scholarly works in general), and we also explore this balance here.
+There is effectively zero growth in volume over first half of the 20th Century.

-Many researchers have carried out broad studies of the Google Books corpus, examining properties and dynamics of entire languages.
-These include analyses of Zipf's and Heaps' laws as applied to the corpus~\cite{gerlach2013stochastic}, the rates of verb regularization~\cite{michel2011quantitative}, rates of word ``birth'' and ``death'' and durations of cultural memory~\cite{petersen2012statistical}, as well as an observed decrease in the need for new words in several languages~\cite{petersen2012languages}.
+A number of researchers have carried out studies of the Google Books corpus with the aim of examining properties and dynamics of entire languages.
+These include analyses of Zipf's and Heaps' laws as applied to the corpus~\cite{gerlach2013stochastic}, the rates of verb regularization~\cite{michel2011quantitative}, rates of word ``birth'' and ``death'' and durations of cultural memory~\cite{petersen2012a}, as well as an observed decrease in the need for new words in several languages~\cite{petersen2012b}.
 However, most of the studies were performed before the release of the second version, and, to our knowledge, none have taken into account the substantial effects of scientific literature on the data sets.

-Here, we are especially interested with revisiting work on word ``birth'' and ``death'' rates as performed in~\cite{petersen2012statistical}.
-As we show below in Sec.~\ref{sec:critique}), the methods employed in~\cite{petersen2012statistical} suffer from boundary effects, and we suggest an alternative approach insensitive to time range choice.

-We do not, however, dispute that an asymmetry exists in the changes in word use.
-In our earlier work~\cite{pechenick2015a}, we observed this asymmetry in the contributions to the Jensen-Shannon divergence (defined below) between decades, with most large contributions being accounted for by words whose relative frequencies had increased over time.
-In this paper, we apply a similar information-theoretic approach to examine this effect for words moving across fixed usage frequency thresholds.